korewireless/Microvisor-Demo-Weather-Device/README.md

 #### Microvisor Secrets

-Version 3.1.0 and above uses the Microvisor cloud’s secrets store to hold your OpenWeather API key securely so it is not baked into the app itself.
+We now use the Microvisor cloud’s secrets store to hold your OpenWeather API key securely so it is not baked into the app itself.
 Set this up this way:

 Run: